 The lesion in the triangle of Guillain Mollaret may be caused by a variety of structural disorders .
 Considering all PM, both ordinary and essential, the breakdown by percentage is stroke (40%), tumor (7%), trauma (8%), MS(8%), encephalitis (2%), and degenerative disease (2%) (percentages taken from Deuschel, 1990).
 There frequently is an asymptomatic period of roughly a year between the advent of a structural lesion such as a stroke, and appearance of the PM.
-Ordinary PM has an age peak of 50-60.
+Our observation is that it usually just takes about 4 months.
+Ordinary PM has an age peak at the age of 50-60.

-Essential PM is the phenotype of PM, without an obvious lesion (usually on MR imaging) in the triangle of Guillain Mollaret.
+This is the phenotype of PM, without an obvious lesion (usually on MR imaging) in the triangle of Guillain Mollaret.
+The essential PM term is unfortunate as it suggests that ordinary PM and essential PM are variants.
+Actually they are hugely different.
 Roughly 27% of all PM is essential.
 Essential PM may be more variable than PM, and sometimes can be stopped by intention of the patient, modified by neck position, or eliminated on mouth opening.
 The cause of essential PM is unclear.
 Essential PM has an age peak of 30-40.
 The eyes are rarely involved in essential PM (the author has seen a very subtle case).

-Vertical pendular nystagmus associated with oculopalatal myoclonus syndome.
-Recording method: infrared video.
-Click here to see the movie of this segment.
+Vertical pendular nystagmus associated with oculopalatal myoclonus syndrome (OPM).
+Recording method: infrared video. (see below)/td>

 When the limbs are involved (about 10%), there is commonly a pendular tremor time locked to palatal movements.